Death Guard 30K→40K Corruption Paint Scheme

 | 5 | Armor trim and plating | Green Brown — Vallejo |

 The green shoulder pads are the classic Death Guard identifier.
-Absolution Green works, but honestly if I had to do it again I’d go with something a bit more sickly — a desaturated, muted green that reads as “this color has been through some things.”
-The bright green is fine, it just looks a little too healthy for a warband that’s been marinating in Nurgle’s garden.
+Absolution Green works, but honestly if I had to do it again I’d go with something a bit more sickly.
+Maybe like a desaturated, muted green that reads more as “this color has been through some things.”
+The dark bright green is fine, it just looks a little too healthy for a warband that’s been in Nurgle’s garden… marinating.

-Murder Scene Red on the cloth gives you that warm contrast against the cool bone and green.
-It reads as dried and worn, which is exactly right for cloth that’s been dragged through a plague ship.
+Murder Scene Red on the cloth gives you that contrast against the cool bone and green.
+It reads as dried and worn, but I wanted it to stand out a bit more, I still think it fits for cloth that’s been dragged through a plague ship.

 Green Brown on the trim ties the green and brown tones together and keeps the trim from competing with the shoulder panels.